johannhof/draft-annevk-johannhof-httpbis-cookies/draft-annevk-johannhof-httpbis-cookies.md

        a path of '/login' or '/login/en'.

-1. If _cookie_'s same-site is not "`none`" and _sameSiteStrictOrLaxAllowed_ is false, then return.
+1. If _cookie_'s same-site is not "`none`" and _sameSiteStrictOrLaxAllowed_ is false, then return null.

-1. If _cookie_'s same-site is "`none`" and _cookie_'s secure-only is false, then return.
+1. If _cookie_'s same-site is "`none`" and _cookie_'s secure-only is false, then return null.

 1. If _cookie_'s name, byte-lowercased, starts with `__secure-` and _cookie_'s secure-only is false,
-   then return.
+   then return null.

    Note: The check here and those below are with a byte-lowercased value in order to protect servers that process these values in a case-insensitive manner.